 5 questions for Malaika Giplin, 2018 It Takes a Region Conference Organizer

-While the actual 2018 Farm Bill is still being written, now is a key time to educate your elected officials about the Farm Bill issues that matter to you.
-Elected officials are busy writing and introducing “marker bills” - pieces of Farm Bill legislation that Members of Congress introduce to build support around key issues - and your support can strengthen the case for all the GOOD things we want to see in this year’s Farm Bill!
-If you’ve ever received a federal grant or interacted with a Farm Bill program, this is the moment to let your legislators know about the great work you’re doing that the program makes possible!
-Here’s a list of some current marker bills that can use your support.
-Consider signing onto a letter of support as an organization or individual, or take a moment to call, email, or meet with your representatives and senators and tell them which of these issues matter most to you.
+The House of Representatives is expected to vote on their version of the Farm Bill shortly, while the Senate Agriculture Committee is still working on their draft.
+That means that now is STILL a key time to educate your senators about the Farm Bill issues that matter to you.
+Marker bills- pieces of Farm Bill legislation that Members of Congress introduce to build support around key issues- are still being introduced, and you can use them to point your legislators toward the issues you care about.
+It’s also a great time to let your congressperson know whether you support the House’s Farm Bill draft (you can ask them to vote no), or what amendments you would like to see in the draft.
+Here’s a list of some current marker bills that represent GOOD things that may make it into this year's Farm Bill.
+Consider signing onto a letter of support as an organization or individual, or take a moment to call, email, or meet with your senators and tell them which of these issues matter most to you.
 (Don’t know who they are?
 Click those links to find out!)